Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/core-extension-beta.md

 2. Type the custom code.
 3. Click Save.

-#### Data Element

-Specify if a data element requires that a specific value does not exist for the event to trigger an action.

-1. Select a data element.
-    Type the data element in the box, or click the icon and select a data element.
-2. Specify the value that must not exist as a condition for the event.
-3. (Optional) Enable Regex if this is a regular expression.

 #### Variable

 Specify the JavaScript variable name and value that must not exist for an event to trigger an action.